VuToV-Mykola/longread-2-module2-introduction-to-css-practice-3/README.md

 20. Give the property of Text-Decoration and stylize the link.Adjust the link in the Club-List Club section section so that they are initially under emphasis, but when you draw or focus, the underlining keyboard appeared.

+21. Let's deal with navigation references.The entire text of the heder navigation references should be in uppercase and have a font of 14px.